levante-hackathon-2026/levante-hackathon-2026.github.io/schedule.md

 Schedule is tentative.
 All times are in Pacific Standard Time.

 #### Week 1: July 6-10, 2026
 Join us for public talks, tutorials, and panel discussions that are open to all!
 This week, the workshop meets from 8:00-10:30 am each day.
 Each session runs approximately 1 hour.
+Two methods tutorials run concurrently on Tuesday and Wednesday afternoon and participants select one to attend.

 <table class="schedule-table">
   <colgroup>